LaurePiechaczyk/project5-coffee-shop/TESTING.md

   - CHECK

 #### Responsivness
+- Confirm the ecommerce works on all devices with [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
+  - CHECK

-- Confirm the ecommerce works on all devices
+- Confirm the ecommerce works on all devices with [am I responsive?](http://ami.responsivedesign.is/)

 #### Registration
 - Confirm email is received for registration.